Teachers’ sick pay and sick leave entitlement

 During the fourth and successive years:Full pay for 6 months; half pay for 6 months.

-Sick leave days relate to the school’s working days, not the individual teacher’s working days.
-Part-time teachers receive sick pay based on their actual salary for up to 100 of the school’s working days.
+Sick leave is based on the school’s working days, not individual workdays.
+Part-time teachers receive sick pay based on their actual salary for up to 100 school days.
+E.g. A teacher on a 0.4 contract receives their 0.4 salary for 100 working days, and then 50% of that for another 100 days.

-The sick leave year normally runs from 1 April to 31 March, and a new entitlement starts each year on 1 April.
-However, teachers absent due to illness on 31 March will not be entitled to the subsequent year’s allowance until they are recovered and are back at work.
-Instead, sick leave will continue to be counted against the previous year’s entitlement.
+The sick leave year typically runs from 1 April to 31 March.
+However, teachers absent due to illness on 31 March will not be entitled to the subsequent year’s allowance until they have recovered and are back at work.

 Some academies run their sick leave year from 1 September to 31 August, but you will need to check your employer’s sick leave arrangements to see which dates apply.

-For the purpose of calculating a teacher’s entitlement during a year, a year is deemed to begin on 1 April and end on 31 March in accordance with paragraph 4 of the Burgundy Book sick pay scheme, which defines the sick leave year.
+To calculate a teacher’s entitlement during a year, a year is deemed to begin on 1 April and end on 31 March.
 Where a teacher takes up their first teaching appointment after 1 April in any year, the full entitlement that year applies.

 If your sick leave extends into the school holiday, you must continue to submit doctor’s certificates, as required, even though the school is closed.

-No. The sick leave year runs from 1 April to 31 March and a new entitlement starts on 1 April each year.
-However, if you are absent due to illness on 31 March and continue to remain off sick into April and subsequent months, you will not be entitled to the following year’s allowance until you have recovered and have returned to work after 1 April.
-Rather, your sick leave will continue to be counted against the previous year’s entitlement.
+If you are absent due to illness on 31 March and continue to remain off sick into April and subsequent months, your sick leave will continue to be counted against the previous year’s entitlement.

 Teachers whose sick leave extends into the school holiday must continue to submit medical certificates, as required, even though the school or academy is closed.